 The fund aims to support lectures in those parts of Scotland that are not currently served by the Society’s meetings

-The Society offers grants from the Regional Fund to local archaeological, antiquarian, or similar societies to help fund a lecture, symposium or conference.
-A lecture supported by this fund is known as a Buchan Lecture after the founder of the Society, and the fund aims to support lectures in those parts of Scotland that are not currently served by the Society’s meetings.
+The Society offers grants from the Regional Fund to local archaeological, antiquarian, or similar societies to help fund a lecture (either singly or as part of a symposium or conference).
+A lecture supported by this fund is known as a Buchan Lecture after the founder of the Society, and the aim is to support lectures in those parts of Scotland that are not currently served by the Society’s meetings.

-The Society expects that, where possible, the local society will work with other interested groups such as neighbouring societies, local civic trusts etc., to organise the meeting.
+The Society expects that, where possible, the local society will work with other interested groups such as neighbouring societies, local civic trusts etc., to organise and publicise the meeting.

-The Society offers a fee of £75.00 for the lecturer, the lecturer’s travelling expenses and relevant accommodation costs.
-In some cases a small amount of further help may be possible for modest hospitality, hire of venue etc. but the maximum awarded for a Buchan Lecture, including the lecturer’s fee, will not exceed £300.
+The Society offers a Regional Fund grant towards the costs of the lecturer’s travelling expenses, relevant accommodation costs and any fee; it can also support modest hospitality, hire of venue etc. but the maximum awarded for a Buchan Lecture will not exceed £300.

-Grants are made on the recommendation of the Grants and Awards Committee and are subject to funds being available.
+Regional Fund grants are made on the recommendation of the Grants and Awards Committee subject to funds being available.

-Societies apply to the Director of the Society providing details of the applicant, and lecture, symposium or conference, and the details of the lecturer and draft budget.
+Societies apply direct in writing (by email or letter) to the Director of the Society providing details of the applicant, and lecture, symposium or conference and the need for a Buchan Lecture, alongside information on the lecturer and draft budget, with a clear statement of amount requested from the Society.

 Further deadlines regarding the use of the Regional Fund and reporting will be provided on application or request.

-There is no application form currently, please write to the Director providing details of the applicant, and lecture, symposium or conference, and the details of the lecturer and draft budget.
+There is no application form, please write to the Director providing details of the applicant, and lecture, symposium or conference and the need for a Buchan Lecture, alongside information on the lecturer and draft budget, with a clear statement of amount requested from the Society.

 Help us: champion research; stimulate discussion; enhance public understanding; and share our extraordinary heritage.
 Donate directly to the Society now.